On this page you can find out current information of interest to residents of Humshaugh.

 Volunteer Buddy – could you be a volunteer buddy?
 If you are a good listener and communicator, and you have at least half a day per week to spare then you could apply to become a Volunteer Buddy.
 For more information please see the NCVA advert.

-Respite Care – free of charge, short-term respite care breaks to those in need – see poster.
+Respite Care, Charlotte Straker House – free of charge, short-term respite care breaks to those in need – see poster.

-Get About -is looking for volunteer drivers, if you’re interested then please contact Catherine at Adapt on Tel: 03333 441740 or catherinew@adapt-tynedale.
+Get About – do you have difficulty accessing essential services in Northumberland?
+If so, please read the Get About leaflet.
+The scheme is also looking for volunteer drivers, if you’re interested then please contact Catherine at Adapt on Tel: 03333 441740 or catherinew@adapt-tynedale.

 Reduced Bus Fares for Young People – reduced fares are available for young people travelling on GO North East buses.